MicrosoftDocs/sql-docs/docs/relational-databases/tables/temporal-table-usage-scenarios.md

 [!INCLUDE[tsql-appliesto-ss2016-asdb-xxxx-xxx_md](../../includes/tsql-appliesto-ss2016-asdb-xxxx-xxx-md.md)]

   Temporal Tables are generally useful in scenarios that require tracking history of data changes.
-We recommend you to consider Temporal Tables in the following use cases, because of huge productivity benefits:
+We recommend you to consider Temporal Tables in the following use cases for major productivity benefits.

--   Data Audit

--   Point in Time Analysis (Time Travel)

--   Anomaly Detection

--   Slowly-Changing Dimensions

--   Repairing Row-Level Data Corruption

 ## Data Audit
  Use temporal system-versioning on tables that store critical information for which you need to keep track of what has changed and when, and to perform data forensics at any point in time.